mayuskisam/Balanced_AVL_Tree/README.md

-input must be formatted with new lines between them:
+input must be formatted in the following way:

 number of commands to follow<br />
 command1<br />